 Other options to cash in your phone

-If you don't want to give it to a friend, selling it can be mutually beneficial, both earning you more and costing them less than doing it commercially.
+If you don't want to just give your phone to a friend, selling it can be mutually beneficial, both earning you more and costing them less than doing it commercially.
 The difficulty is deciding on a price without ruining the friendship.

-Our easy formula is, take the best price from the ‘phone-buyer' companies and add 10%.
+Our easy formula is... take the best price from the phone-buying companies and add 10%.
 If there's a dispute, simply show them this guide, proving it's an unbiased party's assessment.

-Just because the phone no longer has the package you want, it doesn't mean you need a new phone.
-Most phones can be legally and freely unlocked to work on any network (see the Unlock Your Mobile guide).
+Just because you no longer want to be tied into a pricey phone contract, that doesn't mean you need a new phone.
+Most phones can be unlocked legally and freely, so you can use them on any network (see the Phone Unlocking guide for more info).

-Many people see 'we'll collect your old mobile for charity deals' and think woohoo; yet I’m not a fan.
-This isn't due to a philosophical objection to giving to charity, but more because this simply isn't an efficient way to do it for mid to high value phones (it's not bad for lower value ones).
+Many people see 'we'll collect your old mobile for charity deals' and think woohoo – yet here at MoneySavingExpert, we're not fans.
+This isn't due to a philosophical objection to giving to charity, but simply because it isn't an efficient way to do it for mid- to high-value phones (it's not bad for lower-value ones).

-These schemes work by simply giving the charity a cut of the cash you would've received; yet if you sell it, you get more than the charity does.
-So to maximise your donation, sell it yourself, then donate the cash to the charity; which means not only does the charity get more cash, but because of the 'Gift Aid' scheme (see the Boost Charity Donations guide) it can reclaim your tax too, which means an extra 25% on top of your donation.
+These schemes work by giving the charity a cut of the cash you would've received.
+Yet if you sell your phone, you get more than the charity does.
+So to maximise your donation, sell it yourself, then donate the cash to the charity – it'll get more cash and because of the 'Gift Aid' scheme, it can reclaim your tax too, which means an extra 25% on top of your donation.

-If you're trying to get a new phone, and the recycling companies aren't willing to give you much for your old one, you could try and trade it in with the company you're buying a new one from (this mainly applies to high street retailers).
+If you're trying to get a new phone and the recycling companies aren't willing to give you much for your old one, you could try to trade it in with the company you're buying a new one from (this applies mainly to high street retailers).

 Carphone Warehouse, for example, offers competitive prices on old phones.
-Check its trade in calculator to see how much you'll get.
-Don't choose a phone from it on this basis but if you do fall into this category, it's worth a look.
-For info on how to get the best mobile tariff read Mobile Phone Cost Cutting.
+Check its trade-in calculator to see how much you'll get.
+Don't choose a phone from it on this basis, but if you do fall into this category it's worth a look.
+For info on how to get the best mobile tariff, see Cheap Mobile Tips.

-Getting rid of your old phone isn't just about de-cluttering though.
-There are potentially noxious substances in decaying phones.
-It's reckoned cadmium batteries can infect the water system and lead, brominated flame retardants and beryllium could harm the environment if incorrectly disposed of, so even if no one will give you cash for it, don't throw your old phone out with the rubbish.
+Getting rid of your old phone isn't just about decluttering – there are potentially noxious substances in decaying phones.
+It's reckoned cadmium batteries can infect the water system, while lead, brominated flame retardants and beryllium can all harm the environment if disposed of incorrectly.
+So even if you can't sell it, don't throw your old phone out with your household rubbish.

 What happens to the phones?

 Once they're tested, if the phones are decent, they're shipped abroad and flogged.
-For example Envirofone sells phones in the Middle and Far East, Africa and South America.
+For example, Envirofone sells phones in the Middle East, Far East, Africa and South America.

-The one thing to be aware of is, if it's a particularly high value phone, there's a chance these companies will sell it on eBay* to get the most money.
-Therefore if you find your phone is high value, as noted above, you may want to consider doing that yourself and cutting out the middle man (see the eBay Selling guide).
+If it's a particularly high value phone, there's a chance these companies will sell it on eBay* to get the most money.
+Therefore if you find your phone is high value, as noted above, you may want to consider doing that yourself and cutting out the middleman (see the eBay Selling Tricks guide).

-If your phone is of a lower class then it'll be broken down and sold as component parts.
-And if it's totally worthless, these companies will dispose of it in an environmentally friendly way.
+If your phone is of a lower value, then it'll be broken down and sold off as component parts.
+And if it's not worth anything, these companies will dispose of it in an environmentally-friendly way.